Kyoko Sakura: In other media

 In addition to the main series, Kyoko appears in several manga related to Madoka Magica.
 She is the main protagonist alongside Mami Tomoe in the Puella Magi Madoka Magica: The Different Story manga, which reveals that Kyoko was Mami's partner and had illusion magic (from her wish to deceive) which enabled her to make copies of herself.
 Kyoko subconsciously loses her illusion magic after the death of her family and decides to be more selfish, ending her partnership with Mami.
 She also appears in the Puella Magi Madoka Magica: Wraith Arc manga, set between the Eternal and Rebellion films, where she fights the wraiths with Mami and Homura.
 In Puella Magi Oriko Magica Kyoko meets a young girl named Yuma Chitose, whose parents were killed by a witch, and takes her under her wing.
 She is described in Michiru Kazusa's diary as fighting with Yuuri Asuka in Puella Magi Kazumi Magica: The Innocent Malice.
 Kyoko also appears in a novel adaptation of the original series written by Hajime Ninomae, illustrated by Yūpon and published by Nitroplus.
 She also appears in manga adaptation of the anime series, written and illustrated by Honakogae, and published by Houbunsha.

 Kyoko is a playable character in nearly every Madoka Magica video game, including Puella Magi Madoka Magica Portable (the 2012 PlayStation Portable action game developed by Namco Bandai Games) and the 2013 PlayStation Vita game Puella Magi Madoka Magica: The Battle Pentagram.
 She also appears with Sayaka in the third-person shooter (TPS) Puella Magi Madoka Magica TPS Featuring Sayaka Miki & Sakura Kyoko (2012).
-Kyoko is a playable character in Magia Record, and was played by Kyoko Saito of Keyakizaka46 in its stage play version.
+Kyoko is a playable character in Magia Record, and was played by Kyōko Saitō in its stage play version.
 In the anime adaptation of Magia Record, Kyoko appears in Kamihama city to hunt witches since the witches in her area have been decreasing.
 She then joins the Wings of Magius, a group that wants to liberate magical girls from their fate, but later abandons the group due to their "vague" words about the magical girls.
 Kyoko also appears in several Madoka Magica pachinko games, including Slot Puella Magi Madoka Magica (2013), Slot Puella Magi Madoka Magica 2 (2016), CR Pachinko Puella Magi Madoka Magica (2017), SLOT Puella Magi Madoka Magica A (2017), and Slot Puella Magi Madoka Magica the Movie: Rebellion (2019).
-The character also appears in several crossover games, such as Kaden Shoujo, Chain Chronicle, Million Arthur, Girl Friend Note, and Phantom of the Kill.
+The character also appears in several crossover games, such as Kaden Shoujo, Chain Chronicle, Million Arthur, Girl Friend Note, Phantom of the Kill, and Puyo Puyo Quest.
 A drama CD written by Gen Urobuchi that details Kyoko's backstory was also released.